minsu3/flashcards/README.md

-### Let's use the Disctionary API to build flashcards!
+### Let's use the Dictionary API to build flashcards!

 https://ga-flashcards.herokuapp.com/api/words/